 Tabletop convection ovens, however, heat by blowing hot air.
 This gives a much more even and reliable heat and many people love and swear by their convection ovens!
 These ovens also tend to be a bit larger and give more vertical room if you like to work with sculptures.
-But not all brands work well.
-I can’t recommend a specific brand, unfortunately.
-I use my home oven.

 There are several brands of small inexpensive ovens marketed to polymer clay enthusiasts.
 Let me be perfectly clear here.
 You do not need a special oven to bake polymer clay!
 If you want one, great.
 Especially if you use a coupon they’re very inexpensive.
 But you do not need one.
 And remember that you can often find used toaster ovens at thrift stores for even less money.

 A note about those who work professionally with polymer clay and who cure large amounts of clay frequently.
-A stated on the Polyform website, polymer clay is safe, even for those who work with professional volumes of material.
+As stated on the Polyform website, polymer clay is safe, even for those who work with professional volumes of material.
 They do recommend a professional oven, though they say it’s for temperature control reasons.
 Bottom line, you have to do what you’re comfortable with.
 For a lot of people that means getting a dedicated clay oven.
 For others that means using the home oven.
 Each person knows their own routine and know that works best for them.